kesterriley/column-store-demo/README.md

 ```bash
 split -l 1000000 aisdk_<FILENAME>.csv split<nn>
 ```
+Make sure these files are put in to a location that is accessed by the Script.

 You can then run the dataload script, assuming your SkySQL instance is available: